bougou/iftop-exporter/iftop-exporter-k8s-helper/README.md

 The `iftop-exporter` accepts static interface names and also watches a dynamic dir.
 It would be notified if any file operations occurred in the dynamic dir through [fsnotify](https://github.com/fsnotify/fsnotify).

-You can just put files named with the names of the interface into the dynamic dir, then `iftop-exporter` would receive the information and start `iftop` programs for these interfaces.
+You can just put files named with the names of the interfaces into the dynamic dir, then `iftop-exporter` would receive the information and start `iftop` programs for these interfaces.